THE ALPHA FREQUENCY #761 - THE LIVING KAWANATA: TE TIRITI AS A SACRED SPIRITUAL BOND

 THE ALPHA FREQUENCY #727 - NEW WINESKINS: UPGRADING THE OPERATING SYSTEM

-"Neither do people pour new wine into old wineskins.
-If they do, the skins will burst; the wine will run out and the wineskins will be ruined.
-No, they pour new wine into new wineskins, and both are preserved."
-(Matthew 9:17)
+"Neither do people put new wine into old wineskins: else the skins burst, and the wine runneth out, and the skins perish: but they put new wine into new wineskins, and both are preserved." - Matthew 9:17 (Ethiopian Orthodox Bible)

 THE ALPHA FREQUENCY #726 - A KINGDOM DIVIDED: THE PHYSICS OF INTERNAL COLLAPSE

-When Yeshua was accused of using dark power to drive out darkness, He responded with a piece of logic that is as much about physics as it is about faith.
-He identified that any system, whether a nation, a business, or a whānau, cannot function if its core energies are in conflict.
+When Ihu was accused of using dark power to fix broken lives, He answered with a piece of logic that is just as much about real-world physics as it is about faith.
+He showed that any system, whether a nation, a local enterprise, or a whānau, will always fall apart if its core energies are fighting each other.
+This is the truth of everyday friction.
+If we do not address the hidden cracks in our own foundations, the entire whare will eventually drop.

 THE ALPHA FREQUENCY #725 - STRIPPING THE LAYERS: IDENTIFYING THE DECEPTIONS THAT HINDER HAUORA